OPENING PRAYER (5 minutes)

 SERMON RECAP (5 minutes)

-The big question: Are we Caleb — or are we like the ten?
+The question for us: Are we all in — or are we holding something back?

 DISCUSSION QUESTIONS